What biochemical blood test is normal? table. Normal cholesterol value in women

 • hard physical work.

-Slags, they are also products of nitrogen metabolism, are very toxic and their increase in the human body threatens with serious consequences.
-Caused by the increase in slag can be various reasons, however there is always some kind of pathological process in them:
+Slags, also known as products of nitrogen metabolism, are very toxic and their increase in the human body can have serious consequences.
+The increase in slag can be caused by various reasons, however They always contain some pathological process:

 • gout;